Truong2003-tqd/German-credit-dataset-analysis-/README.md

 ## Relationship with duration
 The ascending mean values confirm the positive relationship between credit amount and duration.
 However, outliers cluster in short and medium-term loans, with only one in the long-term category.
 There are 2 possible scenarios explaining the distribution:
-1) The outliers are fraudulent loans because they are significantly different from other customers.
+1) The outliers were fraudulent loans because they are significantly different from other customers.
-2) These customers have a lower risk profile, proven by stable income and valuable collateral assets Further analysis is conducted to determine the outliers’ profiles and the loan purposes to assess the overall risk of this portfolio.
+2) These customers had a lower risk profile, proven by stable income and valuable collateral assets Further analysis is conducted to determine the outliers’ profiles and the loan purposes to assess the overall risk of this portfolio.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/e2482471-92b2-4b79-b7c7-31e311a92590" alt="Centered Image">
 </p>

 ## Relationship with checking and savings accounts
-The figure highlights that most customers have low savings and checking balances.
+The figure highlights that most customers had low savings and checking balances.
 Further, outliers are distributed primarily among these groups.
 Low balances may imply weak financial health, posing potential repayment risk.
 However, low checking and savings balances unnecessarily result from poor financial status because customers may prioritize alternative investments or prefer using cash.
 Therefore, other factors need to be assessed to have a better understanding.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/5fabef42-ad86-46d5-9e5f-b86550e9b294" alt="Centered Image">
 </p>